 Parental controls: If you are worried about your child accessing content or using social media apps that are not appropriate for their age, most handsets will allow you to set up some parental controls, and some service providers provide SIM cards that have 18+ content blocked as a default, and can only be updated by the account holder.

 For further advice on any safety concerns you may have around online shopping and your child, read our Keeping money safe article.

-  According to Ofcom** 68% of parents whose child goes online feel that the benefits of the internet outweigh the risks.
+According to Ofcom,* 58% of parents of 3-17-year-olds who use the internet to find information online feel that the benefits outweigh the risks.
+This falls to 38% when considering using the internet for gaming, and 28% for social media.
 Yet, with scare stories of viral images frightening children or just a general good-sense worry about keeping your child away from inappropriate content, online safety is top on most parents’ list when buying a first phone.
 Mobile networks know this, so they are doing their bit by implementing their own policies regarding content protection.
 It is worth taking the time to discuss this with a network provider before you choose their network.